25+ Tearing Paper Activities: Turn Ripping into Play & Learning

 Ripping Paper Challenge

-Offer different types of paper for your toddler to rip.
-Talk about how it feels to tear tissue paper versus construction paper versus cardstock versus cardboard.
+Offer different types of paper for your child to rip.
+Talk about how it feels to tear tissue paper versus construction paper or cardstock versus cardboard.

 Paper Stuffing

 Set out an empty baby wipes container, tissue box, or cut a slit in the lid of an oatmeal container.
-Toddlers will rip paper and stuff the pieces into the container through the opening.
-This activity challenges toddlers’ fine motor skills while also letting them investigate sizes.
+Children can rip paper and stuff the pieces into the container through the opening.
+This activity challenges fine motor skills while also letting them investigate sizes.

 Scoop + Pour

-A basic sensory bin idea is scooping and pouring with measuring cups, large spoons, or shovels.
-Still, different types and sizes of paper will test a toddler’s hand coordination.
+A simple sensory bin idea is scooping and pouring with measuring cups, large spoons, or shovels.
+Using different types and sizes of paper will test a child’s hand coordination.

 And let’s be honest, paper is much easier to clean up than sand or sudsy water.